Oxford Sensory Spaces and Wellness Rooms

 TriHealth Wellness Room

-Student Health Services has area that can be used for telehealth appointments or for mental health relaxation.
-This is aroma therapy, sensory therapy, magnetic putty, a zen garden, etc. It is open during normal business hours, Monday-Friday, 8 a.m.-5 p.m.
+Student Health Services has an area that can be used for telehealth appointments or for mental health relaxation.
+This space includes aroma therapy, sensory therapy, magnetic putty, a zen garden, and more.
+It is open during normal business hours, Monday-Friday, 8 a.m.-5 p.m.
 Register to use the space at the front desk of Student Health Services.

 Armstrong Student Center Study Spaces